gottreu/playing-with-music-with-perl/slidey.md

 ???
 get a list of note names

-or a list of semiton offsets, which i prefer because transposition is arithmetic
+or a list of semitone offsets, which I prefer because transposition is arithmetic
 ---
 # Music::Chord::Note
 ```perl